Why Feet Are Incredible: The quiet powerhouses of your yoga practice

 Mountain Pose (Tadasana)

-Stand with your feet hip‑width apart and spread your toes to wake up the soles of the feet.
-Root down through all four corners of each foot — big‑toe mound, pinky‑toe mound, inner heel, outer heel — and feel the legs, spine, and crown of the head rise upward from that foundation.
-Let the arms rest by your sides, soften your jaw, and breathe into the steadiness your feet create.
+Stand with your feet hip-width apart and spread your toes to wake up the soles of your feet.
+Root down through all four corners of each foot—big-toe mound, pinky-toe mound, inner heel, outer heel—and feel your legs, spine, and crown of your head rise upward from that foundation.
+Let your arms rest by your sides, soften your jaw, and breathe into the steadiness your feet create.
 You can rock your weight side to side or forward and backward to test your foundation.

 Tree Pose (Vrksasana)

 Shift your weight into one foot and feel it anchor into the ground.
 Bring the opposite foot to your ankle, calf, or inner thigh (avoiding the knee), and press foot and leg gently into one another.
-Lengthen tall through the spine as your standing foot makes tiny adjustments to keep you balanced.
-Hands can rest at the heart or reach overhead like branches growing from a strong, rooted trunk.
+Lengthen tall through your spine as your standing foot makes tiny adjustments to keep you balanced.
+Your hands can rest at your heart or reach overhead like branches growing from a strong, rooted trunk.

-I know in our society we mostly protect our feet through the shoes that we wear, but just getting your feet to ground down into the earth is a wonderful way to build awareness through the feet.
-If you can stand or sit with your feet planted into the grass, I would highly recommend doing it a few times a week.
+I know that in our society, we mostly protect our feet with shoes.
+But just getting your feet to ground down into the earth is a wonderful way to build awareness.
+If you can stand or sit with your feet planted in the grass, I highly recommend doing it a few times a week.
 Now that the weather is nice, kick off your shoes and put your feet on the ground.
-CLose your eyes and notice what you feel.
+Close your eyes and notice what you feel.

 Comments